-Mackenzie County and developers have a shared responsibility for defining and addressing the existing and future needs of the community by creating development policies consistent with community objectives.
-Mackenzie County will provide guidance for development objectives.
-These policies will be applied equitably and fairly to all within that community.
+Mackenzie County and developers have a shared responsibility for defining and addressing the existing and future needs of each hamlet by creating development policies consistent with Mackenzie County plans, policies, and bylaws.
+Mackenzie County will provide guidance and vision for development objectives.
+These policies will be applied equitably and fairly to all within each hamlet.

-All beneficiaries of development should participate in the cost of providing and installing infrastructure in the community on an equitable basis that relates to the degree of benefit, through the use of off-site levies, local improvement bylaws and endeavor to assist clauses.
+All beneficiaries of new development should participate in the cost of providing and installing infrastructure in their respective hamlet on an equitable basis that relates to the degree of benefit, through the use of off-site levies, local improvement bylaws, and Endeavour to Assist clauses.